Rurik: Legacy

+Rurik does not appear in the regnal list in the opening section of the Hypatian Codex (compiled c.
+1425); the list of knyazi ("princes") of Kiev starts with "Dir and Askold", followed by "Oleg", and then "Igor".

-The Rurik dynasty (or Rurikids) went on to rule Kievan Rus', and ultimately the Tsardom of Russia, until 1598, and numerous noble families in the former lands of Kievan Rus' claim male-line descent from Rurik.
-The last Rurikid to rule Russia was Tsar Vasily IV (from the House of Shuysky, cadet branch of the House of Rurik), who reigned until 1610.
-The Romanovs were also related to descendants of Rurik.
-They were related to Rurik through marriage.
+The Rurikids were the ruling dynasty of Kievan Rus', and ultimately the Tsardom of Russia, until 1598, and numerous noble families claim male-line descent from Rurik.
+He is considered to be the traditional founder of the Russian monarchy.
+The last Rurikid to rule Russia as tsar was Vasily IV, who reigned until 1610 and was from the House of Shuysky.
+The Romanovs were also related to the descendants of Rurik through marriage.
 The descendants of the princely families allegedly inherited from Rurik are still living.

-As there are no remains of Rurik, the DNA of Rurik himself cannot be studied.
-The Y chromosomes of people thought to be the modern descendants of Rurik are often a subset of haplogroup N, traditionally called N1c and now known as N1a.
-Since then, the same N1c form has been found in other princely families descended from Rurik.
-These families are called Rurikids.
-However, not all the supposed descendants of Rurik have it.
+The king Michał Korybut Wiśniowiecki reigned in the Polish–Lithuanian Commonwealth until 1673; a member of the House of Wiśniowiecki, who traditionally traced their descent to the Gediminids, recent studies side with a Rurikid origin of the House of Zbaraski and its cadet branches including the House of Wiśniowiecki.

 Alternative theories

 The name Rurik is a form of the Old Norse name Hrœrekr.
 Rorik of Dorestad was a member of one of two competing families reported by the Frankish chroniclers as having ruled the nascent Danish kingdom at Hedeby.
 He may have been a nephew of king Harald Klak.
-He is mentioned as receiving lands in Friesland from Emperor Louis I. He started to plunder neighbouring lands: he took Dorestad in 850, attacked Hedeby in 857, and looted Bremen in 859, while his own lands were ravaged in his absence.
+He is mentioned as receiving lands in Friesland from Emperor Louis I. He plundered neighbouring lands: he took Dorestad in 850, attacked Hedeby in 857, and looted Bremen in 859, while his own lands were ravaged in his absence.
 The Emperor was enraged and stripped him of all his possessions in 860.
 After that, Rorik disappears from western sources for a considerable period of time.
-In 862, according to the Russian sources, Rurik arrived in the eastern Baltic and built the fortress of Ladoga.
+In 862, according to Russian sources, Rurik arrived in the eastern Baltic and built the fortress of Ladoga.
 Later he moved to Novgorod.

 Rorik of Dorestad reappeared in Frankish chronicles in 870, when his Friesland demesne was returned to him by Charles the Bald.
-In 882 Rorik is mentioned as being dead (without a date of death specified).
-The Russian chronicle places the death of Rurik of Novgorod in 879, three years earlier than the Frankish chronicles.
+In 882, Rorik is mentioned as dead (without a specific date of death).
+The Primary Chronicle places the death of Rurik of Novgorod in 879, three years earlier than the Frankish chronicles.
 According to western sources, the ruler of Friesland was converted to Christianity by the Franks.
-This may have parallels with the Christianization of the Rus' reported by Patriarch Photius in 867.

 The idea of identifying Rurik of Rus' with Rorik of Dorestad was revived by the anti-Normanists Boris Rybakov and Anatoly H. Kirpichnikov in the mid-20th century, but Alexander Nazarenko and other scholars have objected to it.
-The hypothesis of their identity currently lacks wide support among scholars, though support for a Viking/Norse rather than Slavic origin of Rus' has increased.